 NAD+ is also critical to PARP (Poly (ADP-ribose) polymerase) activity.
 PARP is an enzyme that repairs damaged DNA.
 The level of PARP activity determines the maximum lifespan of both mammalian species and individuals.
 Humans have significantly higher levels of PARP activity than shorter lived mammals and long-lived individuals have higher levels of PARP activity.
 Increasing PARP activity through increased NAD+ is expected to increase lifespan.

-Add THRIVE GOLD to your daily regimen today and change the way you live and age.
+Add REVITACELL to your daily regimen today and change the way you live and age and live younger, longer.